Dryburgh Abbey: Wars of Scottish Independence

-The abbots of Dryburgh, Jedburgh, Melrose and Kelso all submitted to Edward I on 28 August 1296 at an event later to be described as the Ragman Rolls, and so on 2 September, Edward ordered that lands belonging to the abbey of Dryburgh be restored.
+The abbots of Dryburgh, Jedburgh, Melrose and Kelso all submitted to Edward I on 28 August 1296 at an event later to be described as the Ragman Rolls, and so on 2 September, Edward ordered that lands belonging to Dryburgh be restored.
 From this point up to the year 1316, very few records of the abbey exist; however, it is known that Sir Henry de Percy, one of the senior members of the English occupying force, placed himself and his cortege at Dryburgh in 1310.
 Despite the abbey's affiliation with the Balliol family, who remained resolutely at odds with the Bruce monarchy, the abbot and canons, before 21 October 1316, expelled two of their rank for refusing to acknowledge Robert as their king; a grateful King Edward II of England rewarded them by providing them with the rent and fishery of the abbey at Berwick.